Hop-Count Based Self-Supervised Anomaly Detection on Attributed Networks: Introduction

 \subsection{Our HCM approach in a nutshell.}

 We use hop count prediction as a self-supervised learning task to capture local and global contextual information for node representation.
 We use GCN to learn node representations for refining the graph.
 Then the learned node representation is used to predict hop counts for arbitrary node pairs.
-We design two anomaly scores based on the intuition that the true hop-count between anomalous nodes and their neighbors shall be larger than that between normal nodes and their neighbors, e.g.\ in our toy example in Figure~\ref{fig:example}, the hop counts between node 10 and their neighbors should be larger than 1 since node 10 is from the community with gray colors.
+We design two anomaly scores based on the intuition that the true hop counts between anomalous nodes and their neighbors shall be larger than that between normal nodes and their neighbors, e.g.\ in our toy example in Fig.~\ref{fig:example}, the hop counts between node 11 and their neighbors should be larger than 1 since node 11 is probably from the community with reddish nodes.

 We adopt Bayesian learning to train our HCM model because Bayesian methods are appealing in their ability to capture uncertainty in learned parameters and avoid overfitting~\cite{welling2011bayesian}.
 Specifically, we exploit Stochastic Gradient Langevin Dynamics (SGLD)~\cite{welling2011bayesian} to optimize our model and conduct Bayesian inference.